23 October 2020 - Article

 Advised Italian soccer player Andrea Pirlo and his agent in connection with his transfer from Juventus FC to Major League Soccer, negotiating on the player’s contract and image rights.

-Securities counsel to special purpose acquisition company focused on consummating an initial business transaction in the Commonwealth of Australia, in connection with its initial public offering of $64 million of units.
+Securities counsel to special purpose acquisition company in connection with its initial public offering of $64 million of units.

 Corporate and securities counsel to a graphite electrode manufacturing company in connection with its holding company reorganization and $700 million ‘double-dummy’ acquisition.